AI Dungeon Guidebook

 The Details tab covers additional elements related to your current Adventure.

-You can edit the cover image, Title, Description, Tags, Visibility (Private, Unlisted, or Published), and NSFW status under the Details tab.
-Story Card Import & Export can also be found here.
-Learn more about Story Card Management here →
+You can edit the cover image, Title, Description, Tags, Visibility (Private, Unlisted, or Published), and Rating under the Details tab.
+Story Card Import & Export can also be found here on desktop.
+Learn more about Story Card Management →

 Gameplay